 - iOS Device

 To add kits:

-- Select Tools > Options > Build & Run > Kits > Add.
+- Select Tools > Options > Kits > Add.

 To clone the selected kit, select Clone.

-- In the Name column, double-click the kit name to change it.
+- In the Name column, enter a name for the kit.

 - In the Device type field, select the type of the device.